-During the year under review six Board Meetings (besides an adjourned one) wereconvened and held and the interim gap between the meetings was as per the period prescribed under the Companies Act 2013.
+During the year under review Six Board Meetings were held and the gap between themeetings was as per the period prescribed under the Companies Act 2013.

 Additionally several Committee meetings were held during the year including AuditCommittee.
 The detailed information on the meetings of the Committees are included in theReport on Corporate Governance which forms part of this Annual Report.

 The current policy is to have an appropriate mix of executive and Independent Directorsto maintain the independence of the Board and separate its functions of governance andmanagement.
 As on the 31st March 2021 the Board consists of Eleven members - includingone Executive or Managing Director two Non-Executive Directors including one WomanDirector and Eight Independent Directors.
 The Board periodically evaluates the need forchange in its composition and size.